MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex9_ASIM.md

 >**Important:** This lab involves entering lengthy KQL ASIM parser scripts into Microsoft Sentinel.
 The scripts were provided via download files at the beginning of this lab.
 An alternate location to download them is:  https://github.com/MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/tree/master/Allfiles

+**Note:** An **[interactive lab simulation](https://mslabs.cloudguides.com/guides/SC-200%20Lab%20Simulation%20-%20Create%20Advanced%20Security%20Information%20Model%20Parsers)** is available that allows you to click through this lab at your own pace.
+You may find slight differences between the interactive simulation and the hosted lab, but the core concepts and ideas being demonstrated are the same.

 ### Task 1: Develop KQL Function for Microsoft 365 Defender Registry Event

 In this task, you create a function that is a workspace parser for DeviceRegistryEvents.